Teaching Philosophy Statement

 One of the methods I use in my class to assess learning is based on “hands on” learning.
 I believe that the application of concepts is the best method to understand what is being taught.
 For example, when I teach students the difference between the Boolean search operators AND, OR, and NOT, it is very ineffective when I discuss the differences between the three search operators.
 It is most effective and appropriate when I ask students to practice doing some database searches on their own to compare the results.
 Kolb’s experiential learning theory posits that students learn best when they apply what they have learned through experiencing it themselves (Finch et al., 2015).

-When I teach web site evaluation, we use an evaluation method known as the CRAP test (or CRAAP test).
-In my classes, I provide examples of “fake” web sites and I ask students to get into small groups and evaluate the web site using the CRAP criteria.
+When I teach web site evaluation, we use an evaluation method known as the CRAAP test.
+In my classes, I provide examples of “fake” web sites and I ask students to get into small groups and evaluate the web site using the CRAAP criteria.
 It is more effective when students are actually involved in the critical appraisal of the web site, rather than the instructor “show them” a web site that lacks credibility or authority (Wichowski & Kohl, 2012).

 When I teach them visual literacy, I give students magazines and I ask them to look specifically at the advertisements to uncover any visuals that they believe have been doctored and falsified.
 I ask students to cut out these advertisements and to give a short presentation in class on an image that has been doctored and manipulated and to provide a brief explanation on why they believe this image has been altered and manipulated.
 Asking students to think more critically about the images that surround them in the media allows them to become critical thinkers and more self reflective (Avgerinou & Ericson, 1997).